The Xometry app works best with JavaScript enabled!

 What Material Has the Highest Elastic Modulus?

-Diamond has the highest known elastic modulus, ~1220 GPa, and is also considered to be the hardest known material.
+Diamond has the highest known elastic modulus, approximately 1050–1200 GPa, and is also considered to be the hardest known material.
 This is considerably higher than all types of plastics and metals.
-The elastic modulus of most plastics typically ranges from 1 to 10 GPa (gigapascals).
+The elastic modulus of most plastics typically ranges from 1.5 to 5 GPa, depending on the polymer type and formulation.

 What Does a Large Elastic Modulus Value Indicate?